Sweden at the FIFA Women's World Cup: 2003 World Cup

 Actually, the 2003 World Cup should take place again in People's Republic of China.
 Due to the SARS epidemic, the tournament was temporarily relocated to the United States.
-Thus the World Cup took place for the second time in the USA.
+Thus the World Cup took place for the second time in the US.
 In the Qualification, Sweden met Denmark, Switzerland and neighbors Finland.
 With five wins and one defeat Sweden qualified as group winners for the World Cup.
 The second placed and tied Danes did not manage to qualify for the World Cup in the playoffs of the runners-up.
-After a 0-2 in France that was 1-1 in the home game too little.
+After a 0–2 in France that was 1–1 in the home game too little.

-In the USA, they met in the first group match on the host USA and lost with 1: 3.
-Against North Korea then followed a 1-0 win and a 3-0 victory over Nigeria reached the quarter-finals as second in the group.
+In the US, they met in the first group match on the host USA and lost with 1: 3.
+Against North Korea then followed a 1–0 win and a 3–0 victory over Nigeria reached the quarter-finals as second in the group.
 Here Brazil was the opponent and after a 2-1 the semi-final was reached.
 In this they also won against Canada 2-1 and reached the final for the first time.
 Here Germany was the opponent who had turned off the host and defending champion in the semifinals.
 After the first 40 minutes were scoreless Hanna Ljungberg scored in the 42nd minute 1-0 for the Swedes, which it went to the break.
 Immediately after a push back to the second half, Maren Meinert equalized.
 It remained until the end of regular time, so that there was an extension as four years earlier.
 In this Nia Kuenzer the only Golden goal in a women's World Cup game with which the German women for the first time world champion and Germany became the first world champion in men and women.
 For Sweden, second place is still the best finish to date and Sweden was also qualified for the Women's Football Tournament at the Olympic Games 2004, which hosted Greece only the two best European teams of the World Cup could participate.